ReadonlykeysThe keys of the dictionary.

 If this expression includes wildcards (symbols with a name that starts

-), the object literal will include a prop for each matching named
+with _), the object literal will include a prop for each matching named

 wildcard.

-matches this pattern but there are no named wildcards, return
+If rhs matches this pattern but there are no named wildcards, return

-the empty object literal, {}
+the empty object literal, {}.

 Note applicable to canonical and non-canonical expressions.

-options: PatternMatchOptionsReturn a numeric approximation of the canonical form of this expression.
+Optionaloptions: PatternMatchOptionsReturn a numeric approximation of the canonical form of this expression.

 Any necessary calculations, including on decimal numbers (non-integers), are performed.

-The calculations are performed according to the numericMode
+The calculations are performed according to the numericMode and

-properties of the ComputeEngine
+precision properties of the ComputeEngine.

-To only perform exact calculations, use this.evaluate()
+To only perform exact calculations, use this.evaluate() instead.

-If the function is not numeric, the result of this.N()
+If the function is not numeric, the result of this.N() is the same as

 The result is in canonical form.

-options: NOptionsTransform the expression by applying the rules:
+Optionaloptions: NOptionsTransform the expression by applying the rules:

-If no rules apply, return null
+If no rules apply, return null.

-for a simple substitution.
+See also subs for a simple substitution.

 Note applicable to canonical and non-canonical expressions.

-options: ReplaceOptionsReturn a simpler form of the canonical form of this expression.
+Return a simpler form of the canonical form of this expression.

 A series of rewriting rules are applied repeatedly, until no more rules apply.

-handler is associated with this function
+If a custom simplify handler is associated with this function

 definition, it is invoked.